weijiexi/UI-UX-Design/GraphicDesign/Composition/Readme.md

     or any of the creativity exercises in this book.
 The best way is to start sketching, to think with a pencil, marker, or stylus in your hand.
 Sketching is thinking.`
+    - If spontaneous composing is too open ended as a starting point, you can try sketching or experimenting using one of the following as preliminary creativity exercises:
+    > Play with form: Use contrast.
+Create the illusion of three- dimensional space, movement, or sound.
+Exaggerate scale.
+    Exaggerate near and far relationships.
+Manipulate images through synthesis or create a visual merge.
+Form unex- pected juxtapositions.
+Use abstraction.
+    > Play with media: collage, photograms, photomontage, experimental materials, mixed media, painting, sculpture,
+    3D illustrations, photography, sewing/stitching, weavings,
+    rubbings/blottings, monotypes, printmaking, among
+    many others.
+    > Play with historical styles: Vienna Secession, Psychedelic, New Wave, among many others.
+    > Sketch in the style of Alberto Giacometti, Honoré Daumier, Georges Seurat, Luca Cambiaso, Käthe Kollwitz, Willem de Kooning, Julie Mehretu, among many other fine artists.